fbpx

 January songs

-After Christmas, groups of people will go door-to-door singing festive carols and playing small instruments.
-It’s customary to invite them inside to enjoy a snack like roasted nuts or figs.
+After Christmas, groups of people will go door-to-door, singing festive carols and playing small instruments.
+Inviting them inside to enjoy a snack like roasted nuts or figs is customary.

-Christmas foods popular in Portugal include a number of tempting desserts, many of which are associated with particular regions.
+Christmas foods popular in Portugal include several tempting desserts, many of which are associated with particular regions.

-• Rabanadas: Portuguese French toast made by dipping bread in egg and cinnamon sugar and then frying it.
-Normally, a wine sauce finishes it off.
+- Rabanadas: Portuguese French toast made by dipping bread in egg and cinnamon sugar, then fried and topped with wine sauce

-• Filhós: A fried dough sprinkled with cinnamon sugar.
-There are many regional variations; for example, in Beira Province, it is customary to add orange or lemon zest, while in Alentejo province, people often incorporate grated carrots for color and flavor.
+- Filhós: A fried dough sprinkled with cinnamon sugar.
+There are many regional variations; for example, it is customary to add orange or lemon zest in Beira Province, while in Alentejo Province, people often incorporate grated carrots for color and flavor.

-• Bolo Rei or King’s Cake: A fluffy cake filled with fruit and nuts.
-A bean and a small gift are baked into the cake.
-The person who gets the gift is the king or queen of the meal, but the person who finds the bean must buy or make the King’s Cake for the next year.
-Some families enjoy the cake on Christmas Eve, while others wait until Three Kings Day, celebrated on January 6th.
+- Bolo Rei or King Cake: The most popular of christmas desserts.
+A fluffy cake filled with dried fruits and nuts.
+A broad bean and a small gift are baked into the cake.
+The person who gets the gift is the king or queen of the meal, but the person who finds the bean must buy or make the King’s Cake for next year’s Christmas celebration.

-As far as drinks go, port is popular during a holiday celebration.
+As far as drinks go, porto wine is popular during a holiday celebration.
 This strong dessert wine originated in Portugal and comes in many varieties.
 People may also sip Ginjinha, a spirit with a sour cherry flavor, or Amarguinha, an almond liqueur.

 What are the best places to spend Christmas in Portugal?

-If you’re planning a vacation to Portugal or are an expat living in the country, the following cities are some of the best places to be for the Christmas holidays.
+If you’re visiting Portugal at Christmas or spending Christmas in the country as an expat, the following cities are some of the best places to be for the Christmas holidays.

 Águeda